mayankDhiman/visma-wiki/Home.md

 # Developer Manual
 There are comments at the start of each module which explains the utility of the module, comments are being added for each function as well.
 These comments will include, relevance, how it works, future vision.

-#### Note:
-Please use tabs and not 4/8 spaces.
+**Note**: Please use tabs and not 4/8 spaces.
 Since Python is a language in which indentation is part of the syntax.
 We would want it to be consistent among all the developers.
 If you prefer using spaces, please use 8 spaces, as it will make it usable on terminal text editors like vim and nano.